Josiah523/hello-world/README.md

 # hello-world
-refresher on using github
+This exercise serves as a refresher on using github for me.
-making a few changes to test the branch/merge feature
+I am making a few changes to test the branch/merge feature.